What is Mpox?

 What should I do if I think I might have Mpox?

 If you have a rash or other mpox symptoms, you should stay home and call your medical provider.
 Call before visiting your provider and let them know you have signs and symptoms of mpox.
-If you do not have a medical provider, you may for additional guidance.
+If you do not have a medical provider, you may contact your local health department for additional guidance.
 Testing for mpox can only be done if a person has a rash, bumps, or sores.